 Maybe your family functions best sleeping in and staying till “the kiss goodnight.”
 Other families, like mine, prefer to be up early, leaving the parks after lunch for a swim or a nap at our hotel.

 These tips helped my family rock our Disney visit.
 I hope they do the same for you.
-(When you plan your visit be sure to check the rules on FastPass+ and the Disability Assistance Card; sometimes rules change.)
+(When you plan your visit, be sure to check the rules on Genie+ and the Disability Access Service; sometimes rules change.)
 If you need more help, check out advice on planning your next vacation.

 About the author